zoltansuto/keep-mcp-http/API_DOCUMENTATION.md

 - Notes created via the API automatically get the `keep-mcp` label
 - To allow modification of all notes, set `UNSAFE_MODE=true` in `.env`

+### Collaborator Management
+Collaborator operations (sharing/unsharing notes) follow the same security model as note modifications:
+- Only notes with the `keep-mcp` label can be shared (unless `UNSAFE_MODE=true`)
+- The owner retains full control over collaborator management
+- Collaborators can view shared notes but cannot modify them through this API

 ## Docker Management